tytydraco/yessleep/out/I_found_a_transcript_hidden_in_the_archives_of_the_production_house_where_I_work_I_think_it_was_never_meant_to_be_seen.md

 But last week I came across something different.

 It was a transcript for a documentary called **The Gullskerry Experiment**.
 According to the header, it was never aired.
-I can’t find any record of it online, and when I asked my supervisor about it, she told me to stop ‘being nosey’ and focus on the archive logs.
+I can’t find any record of it online, and when I asked my supervisor about it, she told me to stop "being nosey" and focus on the archive logs.

 I probably shouldn’t be doing this, but the thing’s been keeping me up at night.
 If anyone here knows anything about Gullskerry, or if this rings any bells, please let me know.
 For context, here’s the transcript I found—exactly as it appeared in the file: